GM82Project/gm82core/readme.txt

 [convenience functions]

 d3d_clear_depth()
-    Clears the depth buffer.
+    Clears the current target's depth buffer.
 Only works in 3d mode.

 get_delta()
-    Gets the time since the last call of this function in nanoseconds.
+    Gets the time since the last call of this function in microseconds.

 direction_to_object(obj)
     Returns the direction towards the nearest instance of <obj>, or -1 if none.